Phils0/CifParser/README.md

 }
 ```

-where a record is not part of a schdule e.g. `Assocition` it is directly returned.
+where a record is not part of a schdule e.g. `Association` it is immediately returned.

-## Implementation Details, why `IEnumerable<ICifRecord>`?
+## Implementation Details, why return `IEnumerable<ICifRecord>`?

 It reads the CIF file record by record, yielding to the client once it has constructed a record.
 This means it does not need to hold the whole set of records in memory at any time.